-So how do you ensure you make the most of the opportunity represented by remote work?
+So how do you ensure you make the most of the opportunity represented by remote workers?

 Thankfully, you don’t need to reinvent the wheel.
 Simply follow these proven principles to help ensure remote work ends up being positive for you and your organization.

 While consulting your team is advisable in almost any situation, particularly during times of change, it’s especially important when it comes to remote teams.